-Wayside Builds into its Operating Budget modest contributions to Local Missions.
+At Wayside we believe that supporting groups that help those in need is part of what it means to be like Christ.
 Individual members contribute much more from their own resources to the endeavors that speak to their compassion.

-In addition, many Wayside people volunteer to serve the needy of our community with their labor and healing presence.
+In addition, many Wayside folk volunteer to serve those in need in our community with their labor and healing presence.
 Some of the local organizations in our community that benefit from the time, talent, and resources from Wayside members are listed below.

 Federal Way Community Caregiving Network